 See chapter 3 for more information.

+There is a potential risk of neuro developmental disorders in children born to men treated with valproate in the 3 months prior to conception.
 Three valproate educational tools have been developed specifically to address this risk.

 These tools include: